Rangefield Curriculum Intent

 The English curriculum is taught using elements of Talk for Writing (T4W) which develops children’s writing skills through imitation, innovation and independence, with skills embedded in quality first teaching.
 We use a range of resources and approaches to meet the needs of children in English, regardless of their starting point.
 Our aim is to ensure that English is threaded throughout other curriculum subjects.

 These subjects are taught in mixed ability groups.
 In all year groups there are small group interventions, in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.
+Regular monitoring ensures impact of interventions and swift changes as appropriate.

 All subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
-Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials.

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
 Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens, is at the heart of all our teaching and learning.